FAQs

 In short, with Sardinian Arts, I work to:

-- Offer textiles: I support and facilitate in-person sales of handwoven Sardinian textiles through direct connections with weavers, one-on-one meetings with interested buyers, and at events, so that sales are transacted in a manner that benefits all parties and weavers are recognized as artists in their own regard, not as mere producers of others’ designs.
+• Offer textiles: I support, facilitate, and make in-person sales of handwoven Sardinian textiles through one-on-one meetings with interested buyers, direct connections with weavers, and live events.
+I work to ensure sales are transacted in a manner that benefits all parties and weavers are recognized as artists in their own regard, not as mere producers of others’ designs.

 Do you ever have shows?

 Yes.
-I organized and curated Sardinian Textiles: An Exhibit of Handwoven Art, with a number of related events, at the Italian Cultural Institute – San Francisco in January and February of 2017.
+I organized and curated Sardinian Textiles: An Exhibit of Handwoven Art, with a number of related events, at the Italian Cultural Institute – San Francisco in 2017.

 I’m working on arranging a number of artist-featured shows and small trunk sales.
-Watch this website, the Facebook page, or contact me for more information.
+Watch this website, Instagram and Facebook, or contact me for more information.

-Can you talk with our weaving guild, our school or class, or present for our event?
+Can you talk with our museum, cultural center, weaving guild, school or event?

-Would you be willing to talk with me for my research paper, news article, podcast, or so forth?
+Would you be willing to talk with me for my research paper, school project, news article, podcast, or so forth?

 Yes, I’m happy to talk with students, researchers, and others interested in Sardinian handweaving, Sardinia, the tessitrici artigianali, women artists, items made by hand, textiles, and so forth.